decyphertek-io/langtek/README.md

 Issues:
 ------
 * New DB scheme broke the python script.
 Working on updating the logic.
-* Working on cleaning up the Database.
+* Working on building & cleaning up the Database.
-* Some translators are adding * and Caps to the saved translations.
-* When fixing it and rebuilding the DB, some words not being translated.
-* I am actively fixing these issues and rebuilding the DB, when the DB is built runs smoothly.
 * Please note this is in DEV.

 Getting Started: